 Japanese Tea Brands

-There are many many brands of Japanese tea that I cannot begin to cover them all.
+There are many brands of Japanese tea that I cannot begin to cover them all.
 The 5 top prefectures that produce tea is Shizuoka, Kagoshima, Mie, Miyazaki, and Kyoto prefectures.
 Shizuoka alone produces 40% of all the tea produced in Japan.

 blog image